 - Raising money for good.
 Whether crowdfunding, marketing or collecting money for the next nonprofit campaign, technology contributes to turning capital profits into social good.
 Programs such as Indiegogo and Kickstarter help organizations and individuals launch fundraising campaigns that can have significant impact while raising awareness of a cause.

 The relationship between social change and state-building

 State-building—how institutions support stability in economics, politics, law and other social structures—is an uneven science.
 Understanding the political context of where you are working is vital.
 The people who have the most power are historically unlikely to disrupt the status quo.
 Social movements arise because power is not evenly distributed.
 Nonprofit and civil society organizations and groups of all sizes work in this "gray" area.

 Involve the community

 One way to chip away at social barriers is to invite the entire community into the change process.
 Go out into the world and solicit feedback.
 Have coffee with community leaders and listen carefully to their fears.
 Resistance to change almost always gives way once more people are educated about the issues.
 In the meantime, advocate respectfully for your cause, provide information and persevere.

-Involving people directly in decision-making is vital to the wellbeing of a functioning community.
+Involving people directly in decision-making is vital to the well-being of a functioning community.
 Everyone has a different role: participants participate, volunteers volunteer and donors donate.
 Although nonprofits can encourage people to connect and engage with other civil society organizations, they can't create social agitators from whole cloth.
-It's the job of social activists to routinely test the state's capabilities and the support of volunteers to see if they have the capacity to build a true social movement.
+It is the job of social activists to routinely test the state's capabilities and the support of volunteers to see if they have the capacity to build a true social movement.